 Test Proctoring Validity

-Student identity is confirmed when students test using Examity to proctor online exams.
-In order to begin an exam, they must show either a government-issued or WCC student identification.
-Only WCC students have access to the exam through Examity.
+Student identity is confirmed when students test using ProctorU to proctor online exams.
+In order to begin an exam, they must show WCC student identification.
+Only WCC students have access to the exam through ProctorU.
 Without the identification, the student will not be able to begin the exam.
-You can read more about Examity’s privacy and security policies at https://www.examity.com/features/privacy-and-security/.
+You can read more about ProctorU’s privacy and security policies at https://www.meazurelearning.com/privacy-policy.

 Information Collected Automatically in Blackboard Learn

 The following types of personal information may be automatically collected and stored in Blackboard Learn’s server logs:

 - The Internet protocol address of the computer that accessed Blackboard Learn;

 - Device event information such as crashes, system activity, hardware settings, browser type, browser language, the date and time of your request, and referral URL;

 - On-page click events including, but not limited to login events, viewing content pages, launching tools, uploading files, posting to forums and discussions, authoring calendar items, submitting quizzes; and

 - User assigned or calculated records including, but not limited to, grading rubric scores, grade scores, badge and outcome achievement awards.

 Personal information is also transferred from WCC’s registration system (OneACCS) to Blackboard Learn, including student name, student number (A#), email address, and enrollment information.